PrivateCoffee/wikimore/README.md

 ### Adding Your Instance

-To add your own instance to this list, please open a pull request or issue, see below.
+To add your own instance to this list, please modify [instances.json](./instances.json), run [ilgen](https://pypi.org/project/ilgen/), and open a pull request, or just open an issue letting us know about your instance, see below.

 ## Opening Issues